-Cynthia D. Shapira is chairwoman of Pennsylvania’s State System of Higher Education’s Board of Governors.
-She initiated complete system redesign toward the goals of access and affordability, closing attainment gaps, ensuring financial sustainability, and promoting excellence in public higher education system governance.
-She is a former vice chair of the Brandeis University board of trustees and former trustee of Point Park University.
-She serves on the Allegheny County Airport Authority board and the Pittsburgh Cultural Trust.
+Cynthia D. Shapira is in her seventh year as chairwoman of Pennsylvania’s State System of Higher Education’s Board of Governors.
+She initiated complete system redesign to achieve access and affordability, close attainment gaps, ensure financial sustainability, and ensure excellence in public higher education system governance excellence.
+Cindy is vice-chair of the Brandeis University board of trustees, a member of the board of directors of the Association of Governing Boards of Universities and Colleges, and a former trustee of Point Park University.
+She also current serves on the Allegheny County Airport Authority board and the Pittsburgh Cultural Trust.

 Cindy was named a Distinguished Daughter of Pennsylvania in 2017, City & State’s 2022 Pennsylvania Fifty Over 50, and City & State’s 2022 Higher Education Power 100.

 Her educational background includes a doctorate in higher education management at the University of Pennsylvania (Graduate School of Education), an M.P.A. from the Harvard Kennedy School of Government and a B.A. from Wellesley College.